 10. Calathea Warscewiczii

-Native to Central America, Calathe warscewiczii, is also known as Jungle Velvet Plant.
-This Calathea can grow to 3-4 feet high and wide if offered good care.
+Native to Central America, Calathe warscewiczii can grow to 3-4 feet high and wide if offered good care.

-Calathea warscewiczii has velvety leaves with two-toned green markings and burgundy undersides.
+Calathea warscewiczii has velvety leaves with fishtail patterns having both light and dark green tones on the upperside with burgundy undersides.

 In addition, this variety of Calathea blooms in white flowers in late winter and early spring.